JeffHing/angular-width-query/README.md

 </div>
 ```

-The widthQuery directive can be passed the base HTML class name, or a set of
+The widthQuery directive can be passed the base HTML class, or a set of
 options.
 These options override any options passed to the factory method.

 ```html